free-pdk/pdk-includes/README.md

 # pdk-includes
 This repository contains include files for Padauk MCUs.

-This repo is intended to be integrated into other projects either as a git submodule or by manual file copy.
+This repo is intended to be integrated into other projects either as a git Submodule or by manual file copy.

 This repo should be installed into a pdk/ subdirectory in the root include file directory of a parent project.